Frequently Asked Questions

 You’ll find all the details on our Art Parties page.

 Do you run anything for adults?

-We have a new class called Art4 running at East Vic Park for adults.
-It runs over four weeks each term.
+We can run classes for adults, just let us know what you are after.
 We also hold professional development days for teachers and teacher assistants at schools around Perth.
 We also run workshops for public events, schools, local councils and community centres.
 Previous workshops include activities such as mono-printing, monster sculptures, pen and ink wash drawings, clay work, Italian themed art, self-portrait pencil drawing, self-portraits in clay, mask-making, jewelled starfish, and water bracelets.